 diskStore has only one attribute - "path".
 It is the path to the directory where .data and .index files will be created.

-If the path is a Java System Property it is replaced by its value in the running VM.
+If the path is one of the following Java System Property it is replaced by its value in the running VM.
+For backward compatibility these are not specified without being enclosed in the \${token} replacement syntax.